LinkedLiszt/hello-world/README.md

 # hello-world
-This s a brief description.
+This is slightly more than a brief description.